 Improving the User Journey

-Case Study: User Journey Assessment & UI Design
+User Journey & UI Design Assessment

 (This project is a case study conducted as part of a UX-UI course)